Relevant experience is often considered more important than academic results.

 Pubs, restaurants and fast-food chains:

 This is a field where all those hours spent behind the bar serving drinks or waiting on tables come to the fore.
 Pubs, restaurants and fast-food employers are all more interested in your customer service skills than any academic prowess.
 With the employers below, graduate schemes are focused on leadership and management.
 As with hotel chains, most employers value relevant degrees but prioritise experience above all else.
+McDonald’s is one example of a fast-food chain that offers its graduate scheme to those with a 2.2.

 If you know a thing or two about travelling, you could be helping members of the public select and organise their ideal holiday as a travel agent, or become a graduate trainee manager.